gencay/vscode-chatgpt/README.md

 [![Badge for version for Visual Studio Code extension gencay.vscode-chatgpt](https://vsmarketplacebadges.dev/version/gencay.vscode-chatgpt.png)](https://marketplace.visualstudio.com/items?itemName=gencay.vscode-chatgpt)

-## 🆕 Update for 403:Forbidden errors - 12/12/22

-- You will have following option to bypass the 403: Forbidden errors:
-  1. Add your session cookies and userAgent manually.
-You can grab these from session cookies `cf_clearance` and `__Secure-next-auth.session-token` + run this in console to get your User Agent: `navigator.userAgent`.
-  2. Login to OpenAI on a browser
-  3. Go to `Application` -> `Cookies` and copy over the `cf_clearance` and `__Secure-next-auth.session-token` when prompted by the extension
-  4. Run the following command in `Console` to find your user agent: `navigator.userAgent`.
-Enter this value when prompted by the extension **(no single or double quotes)**.

 # ChatGPT as your copilot to level up your developer experience

-- 🆕 Auto-login to start a ChatGPT session.
 - ➡️ Export all your conversation history at once.
 - 🔃 Option to clear and restart the conversation with ChatGPT.
 - 🍻 Optimized for dialogue!
 Have a conversation with ChatGPT with follow-ups.